evgmsk/react-redux-translate/README.md

     $ npm i --save react-redux-translate

 ## Usage

+### Create instance
- Create Translate instance allowed in any place within the src directory.
+ Create Translate instance in any place within the src directory.

     import React from 'react';
     import { connect } from 'react-redux';